 To help seniors with these additional healthcare costs, Ontario offers programs like the Trillium Drug Program, which covers prescription medication costs for those who spend a significant portion of their income on drugs (covered under the Ontario Drug Benefit program), and the Assistive Devices Program for seniors requiring specialized equipment.
 Older adults are advised to review all their healthcare options to maximize coverage and reduce out-of-pocket expenses.

-Above are schemes set up by the government to support and augment the finances of older persons in Ontario.
-The information in this article should enable you or your loved ones to pick the most suitable senior benefits Ontario offers.
+The above are programs set up by the government to support and augment the finances of older people in Ontario.
+The information in this article can help you or your loved ones choose the most suitable senior benefits Ontario offers.